 However, in order to ensure that whistleblowers do step forward with evidence of wrongdoing, a robust legal framework of protections and incentives is crucial.
 After the effectiveness of whistleblowers in rooting out waste, fraud, and abuse has repeatedly been demonstrated, stronger whistleblower laws and incentives are now appearing around the world.
 As of 2020, whistleblower protection laws have been enacted in at least 59 countries, as well as the United States.
 However, protections vary from country to country and are not created the same.
 Many of these laws contain one or two key elements of successful whistleblower laws, but few contain all the elements needed to properly incentivize whistleblower disclosures and protect whistleblowers from retaliation.

 As the global expansion of whistleblower protections continues, it’s crucial that new laws incorporate and existing laws are updated to include all the key features of successful whistleblowing regimes, including confidentiality, rewards, and the option to report to an independent channel like a government whistleblower office.
 When whistleblowers have their identities protected and rewards are in place, they are incentivized to step forward and are able to effectively, and safely, blow the whistle through legitimate channels of reporting.
 The data bears this out: reward laws have been shown to be extremely effective in generating high quality tips that result in successful prosecutions.
-Examples of extremely successful whistleblower programs include those in the United States, Canada, and South Korea.
+Examples of successful whistleblower programs include those in the United States and South Korea.

 The United States is a leading influence in the global promulgation of these key whistleblower protections, stemming from its long history of whistleblower law.
-Not only are U.S. whistleblower protection laws among the strongest in the world, many of these laws can be applied transnationally, allowing whistleblowers around the world, U.S. citizens or not, to confidentially report fraud to U.S. law enforcement authorities, as long as it has a U.S. nexus.
+Not only are U.S. whistleblower protection laws among the strongest in the world, many of these laws can be applied transnationally, allowing whistleblowers around the world, U.S. citizens or not, to confidentially report fraud to U.S. law enforcement authorities, as long as the crime has a U.S. nexus.

 U.S. officials and agencies have confirmed the importance of whistleblowers to successful enforcement efforts.
 The former Chair of the U.S. Securities and Exchange Commission (SEC), Mary Jo White, has said that whistleblowers provide an “invaluable public service, and they should be supported,” while noting that the SEC sees itself as “the whistleblower’s advocate.”
-White’s comments came after the widespread success of the SEC whistleblower program, established in 2011, which as of 2020 has received 33,300 whistleblower tips from more than 123 countries.
+White’s comments came after the widespread success of the SEC whistleblower program, established in 2011, which as of 2020 has received over 33,300 whistleblower tips from more than 130 countries.
 Other agencies that have similarly praised the contributions of whistleblowers include the U.S. Justice Department and the U.S. Fish and Wildlife Service.